Leonardo-Boss/VetClinic/README.md

 # VetClinic
-Project of a system for a veterinary clinic, developed in university
+Project of a system for a veterinary clinic, developed as a study